TAU-CGL/rplidar_recorder/README.md

 1. Solder the 220 Ohm resistor to one of the LED cathodes (we used the positive).
     * An easy way to do so is to wrap one side of the resistor on the cathode
 2. Strip two jumper cables (make sure that the unstripped end is a female connecter)
-    * One red/purple/orange - positive
+    * One red/white/purple/orange - positive
-    * One brown/blue/green - negative
+    * One brown/black/blue/green - negative
+    * Each color pairing above was used repectively (e.g., blue + purple)
 3. Solder the stripped end of each respective jumper cable to the LED cathodes
 4. Optional: wrap the solder joints with tape (for aesthetics)